kibook/s1kd-tools/tools/s1kd-icncatalog/README.md

 *Attributes:*

+-   `type`, the type of ICN entry, with one of the following values:

+    -   `"single"` (D) - Specifies a single ICN to resolve.

+    -   `"pattern"` - Specifies a pattern to resolve one or more ICNs.

--   `infoEntityIdent`, the ICN
+-   `infoEntityIdent`, the ICN, or pattern used to match ICNs.

--   `uri`, the filename the ICN will resolve to
+-   `uri`, the filename the ICN will resolve to.

 -   `notation`, a reference to a previously declared `<notation>` element.